VertexF/ObsidianNotes/Vaulty/6 - Main Notes/What is reverse-Z perspective.md

 ![[regular_depth_z.png]]

-You can see for each depth value we lose tonne of values near the vertical asymptote.
+You can see for each depth value we lose tonne of values near the vertical asymptotic.
 The reason here is that the 0 part of the y-axis has a lot more values when the graph line exploding to infinity but what if we reverse the y-axis?
 Well you get this

 ![[reverse_Z_depth.png]]